dexiouz/100DaysOfCode/README.md

 ```
 Anything can be used as a separator.

-#Array.indexOf()
+#Array.indexOf( arrayElement, startFromIndex )
-If you want to know the index of an element in array, this method id just the big shot.
+If you want to know the index of an element in array, this method is just the big shot.
+If startIndex is specified, it starts from there else it searches the whole array.
 lets find the index of chidera in this array
 ```js
 let newNames = ['Paul', 'John', 'Chidera', 'Peter', 'Gideon']